nycmeshnet/nodogsplash/README.md

 /etc/init.d/nodogsplash start
 ```

+Connect to the router by wifi and you should now get the splash.
+Different OS's handle splash screens differently.
+In Android it appears in the message center.
+If the splash appears in the browser it will take you to nycmesh.net when you click on it.

-The config file only has one change at the moment:
+The config file only has one change at the moment.
+It is just a bit faster to copy the file rather than edit it.
+If you want to edit then here is the change:

 ```
 # If RedirectURL is set, the user is redirected to this URL instead.
 #